tesa1/rhpc_fix_snakemake_ChIPseq/README.md

 There have been minor changes to the pipeline, but the versions of major software such as MACS, MACS2, DFilter, samtools, bedtools, python, etc remain the same.
 The output of the fix pipeline has been compared and with previously analyzed data and there are no differences.
 The html document in this repository shows the results of that analysis.

+The minor changes to the pipeline, however did create a bug which means that the analysis can only be run in the /DATA/YOUR_USER_NAME/ directory.
+This does not affect analysis but does mean you are restricted in where you execute from.
+Most users only have a /DATA/YOUR_USER_NAME/ directory on harris.

 ##

 The pipeline obtains ChIP-seq data from diverse sources (remote/local path or GEO) and process them accordingly to produce peak lists in bed format and coverage profiles in tdf format.